pflanze/cj50/README.md

 This expects GCC to be installed and as is will probably only work on Linux or other Unix-like systems.

-For ease of use and updating, the [Makefile](Makefile) can be used to build both the included [example.c](example.c) and third party files but assumes that this library is checked out at `~/cdevelopment/cj50`.
+For ease of use and updating, the [Makefile](Makefile) can be used to build both the included [examples](examples/) and third party files but assumes that this library is checked out at `~/cdevelopment/cj50`.
 Meaning, run the following to use this library:

     cd
     mkdir -p cdevelopment